golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-in-browser.md

 In this tutorial, you will create a simple web page that will trigger your requestor script and display the results and output logs in the browser window.

-While in the QuickStart the js script is in an external file, in this tutorial we will keep both HTML and js script in the same file.
+In the QuickStart, the js script is in an external file.
+In this tutorial we will keep both HTML and js script in the same file.

 ## Setting up the project